Skip to content

 The HTTP source supports the following file formats:

-• CSV (.csv) - Comma-separated values files
+• CSV (.csv) - Comma-separated values files with headers

 • JSON (.json, .jsonl) - JSON objects and JSON Lines format